CristianPercivati/portfolio/en/index.md

-# Hello there!
+# Hello there!👋

-:wave: I’m Cristian Percivati, a passionate Computer Science and Artificial Intelligence student pursuing my first role as an **AI Engineer** or **Data Scientist**.
+I’m Cristian Percivati, a passionate Computer Science and Artificial Intelligence student pursuing my first role as an **AI Engineer** or **Data Scientist**.

 ### Academic Background
 - Associate Degree in Data Science & AI (completed).